dhis2designlab/scp-cli/README.md

 ### 1.2 Repository

 Currently we only support packages hosted on Github.
 Your `package.json` file must include `repository` property, that includes key/value pairs for repository type and url.
+This must be the HTTPS url, not SSH.
 Inside your `package.json`it would look like this:

 ```json